 As a personal trainer, you may not spend a large portion of your day sitting.
 However, many of your clients may sit for eight or more hours a day.
 That’s where you come in.

 While you probably focus on form and stance during each session, part of being a successful personal trainer is integrating your knowledge and expertise beyond the gym.
 You must be willing to go the extra mile and offer advice that your clients can take home with them.
-If your client is interested in replacing their office chair with a stability ball; when it is used correctly, remind them of the added bonus: extra burned calories.
+If your client is interested in replacing their office chair with a stability ball or Swiss ball, remind them of the added bonus when used correctly: extra burned calories.

 What is the correct way to use a stability ball for sitting?